nmkzzztos/firmware_vault_documentation/docs/Introduction.md

 title: Introduction
 ---

-# About Firmwarevault
+# About Firmware_vault

-In our project, we aim to build a system that automates firmware analysis as much as possible.
-Firmware_Vault independently collects firmware images from device manufacturers and catalogs them.
+This project aims to automate firmware analysis as much as possible.
+Firmware_Vault independently collects firmware images from device manufacturers using the [AMOS Firmware Scraper](https://github.com/amosproj/amos2022ws01-firmware-scraper) and catalogs them.
 With a user-friendly interface, analysis jobs can be created.
-Users have great flexibility in choosing analysis methods and the ability to run jobs repeatedly.
-This way, a wide collection of various firmware can be quickly and mostly automatically scanned for vulnerabilities.
+Users have great flexibility in choosing analysis methods (eg. binwalk, cve-bin-tool .. etc.) and the ability to run jobs repeatedly as cronjobs.
+This way, a wide collection of various firmware can be quickly scanned for vulnerabilities.

 ![About Firmwarevault](img/architecture.svg)